 The same Madera County hillside after tree mortality began spreading.
 Photo by Margarita Gordus, California Department of Fish and Wildlife.

 Sierra Nevada forests and watersheds are at a critical point.
 Ongoing drought, a century of fire suppression, widespread tree mortality due to insect attacks and disease, and a changing climate have led to incredible changes across the Sierra Nevada Region.
 Even though California received record-breaking rains during the winter of 2016-2017, the effects of five consecutive years of drought, an increase in the bark beetle population, and warming temperatures have led to continued die-off.
-The map below shows the changes in tree mortality between 2006 and 2017.
-The southern Sierra was decimated by tree mortality in 2015 and 2016.
-Now the die-off continues to move north and to higher elevations.

 What is Being Done?

 California’s Tree Mortality Task Force (TMTF) is working to address immediate public health and safety risks by removing dead trees from roads, transmission lines, public recreation sites, and communities.
 The Sierra Nevada Conservancy is a member of the Tree Mortality Task Force and is working closely with other state, local, and federal agencies, utilities, industry representatives, and environmental stakeholders to look for long-term solutions that support healthy forests and communities.

 Collectively, the TMTF has removed over one million dead trees in areas where public safety was at highest risk, but with a staggering 129 million dead trees, the work of the task force is far from over.

 Overgrown forests are more susceptible to insect attack and drought because there are too many trees competing for limited water and nutrients.
 Reducing competition by doing more restoration, such as ecologically-sound thinning and using prescribed or managed fire, can help protect our still-green forests from future drought, insects, and disease.